isaacs/node-glob/README.md

 non-magic path portions specified in the pattern.

-On Windows systems, the behavior is similar, but the concept of an "absolute path" is much more involved.
+On Windows systems, the behavior is similar, but the concept of an "absolute path" is somewhat more involved.

 #### UNC Paths

-A UNC path may be used as the start of a pattern.
+A UNC path may be used as the start of a pattern on Windows platforms.
 For example, a pattern like: `//?/x:/*` will return all file entries in the root of the `x:` drive.
 A pattern like `//ComputerName/Share/*` will return all files in the associated share.

+UNC path roots are always compared case insensitively.

 #### Drive Letters